cpascual/howto-doc/README.md

 > firefox docs/build/html/index.html
 > ```

-You may [clone / fork this project](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to play with it or you can create a similar one from scratch.

-To build the docs in this project, use a venv with `sphinx` and `sphinx-autoapi` installed and run `sphinx-build -aE -b html docs/source/ docs/build/html`.

-Then you can browse them by pointing your browser to `docs/build/html/index.html`

-## How to create a project like this one from scratch
+## Create a project like this one from scratch

 It is highly recommended to **start with a fresh venv**, created with e.g. conda or `python -m venv venv && source ./venv/bin/activate`)